miohtama/opsec/source/infrastructure/index.rst

 **Data is stored on encrypted partitions?**

-All user data should be stored on encrypted partitions.
+All user data should be stored on encrypted partitions or files.
 In the case of unauthorized physical access the data cannot be compromised.
+Encryption should apply for backups and other offsite files too.

 Disk encryption protects the data when the server is offline.
 All sensitive databases should reside on the partitions which are not accessible if the physical machine is compromised.
 If the server is rebooted without authorization the server should ask a passphrase to unecrypt the data partitions.
 The easiest way to achieve this is to have separate partitions for boot volume and data volume.
 Having separate "high" and "low" states the server cannot enter to to the state with access to data unless an authorized person enters a passphrase through a terminal.